DANS-KNAW/easy-convert-bag-to-deposit/docs/index.md

          -t, --dataverse-identifier-type  <arg>   the field to be used as Dataverse identifier, either doi or urn:nbn -d, --dir  <arg>                         directory with the deposits.
 These deposit-dirs each MUST have the uuid of the bag as directory name, and have one bag-dir each -o, --output-dir  <arg>                  Optional.
-Directory that will receive completed SIPs with atomic moves.
+Directory that will receive completed deposits with atomic moves.
+         -u, --uuid  <arg>                        directory with a bag.
+This directory each MUST be a uuid.
          -h, --help                               Show help message
          -v, --version                            Show version of this program
     ---